Is AI Infrastructure Overbuilt? An Operator's View on the $100B Gamble

 When I push back on these narratives, I’m not telling you to think smaller.
 I’m telling you to think sharper.

-1. Do they respect the heat?
+1. Thermodynamics: Do they respect the heat?

 If it costs you $1.00 in compute and power to generate $0.80 of revenue, scale is not your friend.
 You aren't growing a business; you're just magnifying your losses.
+As I’ve written about regarding leadership under pressure, valid economic models must survive the "bad days," not just the hype cycle.

-3. What's the failure mode?
+3. Resilience: What is the failure mode?

 I’ve heard "that’s impossible" my whole career.